Annapolis, Missouri

-Annapolis is a city located in southern Iron County, Missouri, United States.
+Annapolis is a city in southern Iron County, Missouri, United States.
 The population was 250 at the 2020 census.

 History

 Annapolis was laid out in 1871, and according to tradition, named after Anna Allen, the wife of a railroad official.
 The name is also said to be a transfer from Annapolis, Maryland.
 A post office called Annapolis has been in operation since 1871.

 Annapolis was 90 percent destroyed by the Great Tri-State Tornado of 1925.

 Geography

 Annapolis is located at the intersection of Missouri routes 49 and K between Sabula three miles to he north and Vulcan three and a half miles to the southeast.
 Big Creek flows past the west side of the community.

 According to the United States Census Bureau, the city has a total area of 0.37 sqmi, of which 0.36 sqmi is land and 0.01 sqmi is water.